 Westminster Abbey

-Approximate Cost: Private group tours start around £68 per person for up to 15 guests (based on private access tours).
+Approximate cost: Private group tours are often priced from around £68 per person for up to 15 guests, based on private access tours.

 Tower of London

-Approximate Cost: Private morning tours start at £1,950 + VAT for up to 15 guests; evening private viewings typically £2,400 + VAT.
+Approximate cost: Private morning tours have been listed from £1,950 + VAT for up to 15 guests, with evening private viewing options sometimes priced around £2,400 + VAT.

 Buckingham Palace